 The program of study may be structured to aid students seeking professional designations of Chartered Property and Casualty Underwriter (CPCU) and Associate in Risk Management (ARM).

-Our risk management and insurance program is ranked 4th in the U.S. by U.S. News & World Report 2016.
+Our risk management and insurance undergraduate program is ranked 2nd in the U.S. by U.S. News & World Report, 2019.

 Students wishing to pursue this major must be admitted to the School of Business.
 Once admitted, students are able to pursue any business major they choose.
 To find out more about the school's admissions process for undergraduate students, please see Entering the School.